ttalvitie/browservice/README.md

 #### Ubuntu 18.04/20.04 Desktop/Server and Debian 10

 ```
-sudo apt install cmake g++ pkg-config libx11-dev libxcb1-dev libpoco-dev libjpeg-turbo8-dev zlib1g-dev libnss3 libxrandr2 libx11-xcb1 libxcomposite1 libpangocairo-1.0-0 libxcursor1 libxdamage1 libatk-bridge2.0-0 libasound2 libcups2 libxss1 libxi6 xvfb xauth libgbm1 libpango1.0-dev libpangoft2-1.0-0 ttf-mscorefonts-installer
+sudo apt install cmake g++ pkg-config libx11-dev libxcb1-dev libpoco-dev libjpeg-dev zlib1g-dev libnss3 libxrandr2 libx11-xcb1 libxcomposite1 libpangocairo-1.0-0 libxcursor1 libxdamage1 libatk-bridge2.0-0 libasound2 libcups2 libxss1 libxi6 xvfb xauth libgbm1 libpango1.0-dev libpangoft2-1.0-0 ttf-mscorefonts-installer
 ```

+- On Debian, to be able to install the `ttf-mscorefonts-installer` package, you need to add the `contrib` APT source by adding `contrib` to the end of each `deb` and `deb-src` line in `/etc/apt/sources.list` and running `sudo apt update`.

 - On Ubuntu, the installation of `ttf-mscorefonts-installer` often fails silently due to problems with the SourceForge mirrors.
 If the file `/usr/share/fonts/truetype/msttcorefonts/Verdana.ttf` exists, your installation was successful.
 Otherwise, the texts in the Browservice UI will not work correctly.
-To rectify this, switch to the Debian package by running the following
+To rectify this, switch to the Debian package by running the following:

     ```
     sudo apt remove ttf-mscorefonts-installer